-At BPSI we welcome training applications from all mental health disciplines.
-We offer a wide range of educational programs and work with interested clinicians to match them with the program that best fits their professional needs, developmental trajectory, and interests at a given time.
+At BPSI we welcome applications for training from all mental health disciplines.
+We offer a wide range of educational programs which are often pathways into analytic training and work with interested clinicians to match them with the program that best fits their professional needs, developmental trajectory, and interests at a given time.
 Psychoanalytic training is one trajectory available to licensed mental health professionals with an established base of knowledge and experience within the field.

-Prior to psychoanalytic training, applicants should possess a solid and broad base as a mental health professional including the clinical immersion and didactic experience described below:
+Prior to psychoanalytic training, applicants should possess the clinical immersion and didactic experience described below.

 - A minimum of 60 hours of individual supervision in the practice of psychodynamic psychotherapy such that you have begun to develop the capacity to establish a clinical process with patients, basic to future psychoanalytic clinical competence.

 - Human Development across the lifespan from infancy into adulthood.

 - Psychopathology – allowing for a theoretical and clinical understanding of mental disorders including neurotic, characterological, psychotic, affective, anxiety, attentional and learning disorders as well as disorders related to substance abuse and those at the medical-psychiatric interface.

 - Major psychological theories such as behavioral, cognitive, learning theories, in addition to basics of psychoanalytic theories of the mind.

 - At least 60 hours participation in psychodynamically oriented courses and clinical seminars from which you have gained understanding of basic psychoanalytic concepts as well as the basics of a psychotherapeutic clinical process.

 - Therapeutic approaches to mental disorders that would enable a theoretical and clinical understanding of the different indications for psychopharmacology, supportive, psycho-dynamic and other psychotherapeutic treatments.